 These once ground-breaking tools still remain in use by some firms today.
 After all, Summation and Concordance may be approaching middle age, but the problems they were designed to solve still exist.
 In 2017, as in 1982, attorneys still need to narrow down mounds of evidence to the most critical documents and recall those documents as needed.
 But the technology was designed for managing documents, not strictly for eDiscovery.

 By the turn of the millennium a few entrepreneurs and software vendors had recognized that the volume of evidence was a challenge.
 Reviewing it was a nearly impossible task with existing software.

-To remedy the situation, software vendors began introducing new search tools designed to help make sense of it all.
+To remedy the situation, document review software vendors began introducing new search tools designed to help make sense of it all.
 Not all of it worked.
 The most recognized member of this next generation is kCura’s Relativity, a review platform designed to help ingest, process, and review large amounts of electronic evidence.

 At the same time, eDiscovery vendors began to proliferate.
 Vendors, making use of platforms such as Relativity, could help guide a firm’s discovery process, from data ingestion to production—often for a hefty fee.

 Technology from this era allowed parties to deal with growing electronic evidence, but often in a way that was highly complex and, in many cases, prohibitively expensive.

 Years later, these tools are reaching the limits of what is needed for modern litigation.

 Since the start of the Computer Age, discoverable data has grown at incredible rates.
 The amount of digital information that attorneys needed to review in 1984, or even 2004, pales in comparison to the volumes of data available today.